Opportunities and Risks

 The Code requires that our suppliers comply with environmental regulations as well as occupational health and safety rules, respect human rights and therefore, for example, avoid child labor in any form.
 Violations of the Code may harm our company’s reputation.
 Through supplier assessments and audits, we verify whether our partners along the supply chain actually implement and adhere to our Code of Conduct.
 Covestro’s Supplier Code of Conduct is based on the principles of the United Nations Global Compact and our position on human rights.

 Covestro requires significant quantities of different energy forms and petrochemical raw materials for production processes.
-Procurement prices for these forms of energy and raw materials may fluctuate significantly due to market conditions or legislation.
+Procurement prices for these forms of energy and raw materials may fluctuate significantly due to market conditions or legislation, as they did in the year under review.
 Experience from the past has shown that higher production costs cannot always be passed on to our customers through price adjustments.
 Conversely, lower raw materials prices that do not directly reduce the selling price by the full amount can lead to improved margins.

 We purchase important raw materials based on long-term supply agreements and pursue active supplier management to minimize procurement-related risks such as supply shortages or substantial price fluctuations.